williamdlees/dn_annotate/readme.md

 does not support sets of FASTA files directly, when you specify a set, set the File Type as FASTQ and set the Filename Extension (two boxes below) as fasta.

-The sample_limit parameter to the downsize process specifies the maximum number of sequences per assigned V-allele that should be passed to sample_clones for clustering.
+`sample_limit` specifies the maximum number of sequences per assigned V-allele that should be passed to sample_clones for clustering.
 The changeo clustering algorithm is memory intensive: too high a setting can result in long run times and memory saturation.
 We recommend leaving this at the default of 2000 in most circumstances.

-detailed_logs controls whether detailed logs should be created by MakeDb.
+`detailed_logs` controls whether detailed logs should be created by MakeDb.

-infer_novel_v_alleles' controls whether Tigger should infer V alleles that were not defined in the reference set.
+`infer_novel_v_alleles` controls whether Tigger should infer V alleles that were not defined in the reference set.

-CPU can be set to match the capacity of your servers, bearing in mind that too high a setting can overload memory.
+`CPU` can be set to match the capacity of your servers, bearing in mind that too high a setting can overload memory.